tusharshahrs/pulumi-home/aws-classic-ts-eks-nodetaint/README.md

    pulumi stack output --show-secrets
    ```

-1. Validating that the **taints** were applied.
+1. Validating that the **taints** were applied via the aws console.
    - log in via aws console, check out the eks cluster, select the node and scroll down to `Taints`.
 You will something like the following

    <img src="images/nodegroup_with_taint_on.png" alt = Add NodeGroup with Taints>

+1. Validating that the **taints** were applied via the cli.
-1. Create the kubeconfig
+   Create the kubeconfig
    ```bash
    pulumi stack output kubeconfig --show-secrets >kubeconfig export KUBECONFIG=`PWD`/kubeconfig